Discover more from The Career Whispers

 Tip: the most common hesitation I hear from candidates is that they don’t want to post every day and look desperate for attention.
 The truth is that most people won’t even see your posts UNTIL they get BIG and go semi-viral.

-When first posted, your post only goes out to a small subset of your 1st-degree connections (5-10%).
+When you post, LinkedIn shows it to a small subset of your 1st-degree connections (5-10%).
 This is a canary, to see if the post is getting any engagement (and if it has a shot at going viral).

-Even if only a small fraction of the 2nd and 3rd-degree connections click your profile, you’ve extended your job search reach into the target audience.
+Even if only a small fraction of your weak connections click your profile, you’ve extended your job search reach into the target audience.
 That was the goal.

 TLDR: Post daily, and don’t worry about blasting your LinkedIn 1st-degree connections and hoarding the mic — they’ll only see ~5-10% of your posts, and this isn’t really even for them anyway.
 You’re trying to reach weak connections.